envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step4.md

 }
 </pre>

+Within Envoy, this is managed by Filters.

 ## Envoy Filterers

 For the static configuration, the filters define how to handle incoming requests.
-In this case we are defining the filters that matches the *server_names* in the previous step.
-When requests are made that match the defined domains and routes, the traffic will be forwarded to the cluster.
-This is the equviaint of the upstream configuration.
+In this case, we are setting the filters that match the *server_names* in the previous step.
+When incoming requests are received that match the defined domains and routes, the traffic will be forwarded to the cluster.
+This is the equivalent of the upstream configuration.

 <pre class="file" data-filename="envoy.yaml">
     filter_chains: